Updated on: 11/19/2019

 Both injured victims were transported to Harborview Medical Center in Seattle for treatment of serious injuries.

-Police believe that excessive speed may have been a factor in the crash, and are continuing to investigate the incident in order to determine if there are any other possible contributing factors.
+Police believe that excessive speed may have been a factor in the car crash, and are continuing to investigate the incident in order to determine if there are any other possible contributing factors.
 All lanes of Rainier Avenue South were temporarily closed so that investigators could collect evidence and photograph the scene.

 Details surrounding this particular incident are still coming to light, so there isn’t a whole lot of information about the Thursday morning crash or what exactly led to it.
 That being said, early reports suggest that this may have simply been a single-car collision that resulted from the driver speeding or losing control of the vehicle.